 • Carefully considered staffing additions in relation to increased programming opportunities, such as funding an enhanced Open Space interpretive program and finding innovative, and safe ways to revive recreation programs that had been prevented from operating due to COVID restrictions;

-• Relatively modest (versus pre-COVID years) but impactful CIP spending, which includes the completion of the replacement of two modular buildings that will house our Extended Student Services (ESS) program at the Michell School, going live with our Solar facility at the Robert Livermore Community Center (RLCC), resuming the Patterson Ranch addressing deferred maintenance at the Rodeo Stadium, developing a bicycle “pump track”, completing the resurfacing of the two pools at the May Nissen location, enhancing various facilities at May Nissen, and deploying a variety of smaller enhancements at parks throughout the District.
+• Relatively modest (versus pre-COVID years) but impactful CIP spending, which includes completing the replacement of the two modular buildings that will house our Extended Student Services (ESS) program at the Michell School, going live with our Solar facility at the Robert Livermore Community Center (RLCC), resuming the Patterson Ranch trail project, addressing deferred maintenance at the Rodeo Stadium, developing a bicycle “pump track”, completing the resurfacing of the two pools at the May Nissen location, enhancing various facilities at May Nissen, and deploying a variety of smaller enhancements at parks throughout the District.

 In summary, the District will continually focus on intelligently addressing the needs and requests of the community we serve.
 That being said, our on-going planning and analyses of our operations will accommodate the need to quickly refine them while minimizing the impact to our benefited staff and our service levels to the community.